-TEACHING METHODS: This course will be taught with a heavy emphasis on laboratory investigations.
+This course will be taught with a heavy emphasis on laboratory investigations.
 Lectures will cover the main concepts in the chapters.
 Labs will reinforce those concepts.
 Students will be required to take notes from the lectures or labs.
 Quizzes will be given periodically to help students keep up and check for understanding the material.
 Unit tests will cover both lectures and lab material.
 They will vary in length from 50-100 questions, including multiple choice, matching, fill-in, essay, and diagrams, and occasional lab practicums.
-Practice quizzes and tests are available on the classzone.com website as well as my website (see below).
 Critical thinking skills and hands-on investigative skills will be emphasized in the labs.
 Students will often work with partners or groups to develop cooperative learning skills.
-Chromebook computers with be used periodically throughout the course of the year.
-Students who miss lectures or homework assignments can also access these from home by my website at: http://www.sctritonscience.com/Wilson/home
+Chromebook computers will be used daily in this course, and you will be required to bring yours with you every day.
+Students who miss lectures or homework assignments can also access these from home from my Canvas Page.

 Grades are broken down as follows:

 - Homework = 10%